Magical Circle Guru Guru: Others

 Oyaji (real name Udberg Eldol), or "Old Man", used to be the mayor of Kitano, also called North Town.
 When the town's traditional dance Kita Kita could no longer be performed because no more girls were born, he started dancing it himself.
 He believes that as a result of a curse, they had commercialized the dance.
 His dance is often regarded as creepy and disgusting by the other characters.
 He usually follows the duo of Nike and Kukuri around.
 He wears a hula dress and usually finds some excuse to perform his Kita Kita dance, much to the duo's dismay.
-Apparently, he wants to pass on the Kita Kita dance to the next generation and is looking for trainees.
 In "Doki Doki Legend," it is learned he accidentally developed muscles from all the dancing and is able to defeat monsters in one punch.
 He has 1650 Hit Points in "Pickle of Happiness" that make him nearly immortal and able to sustain extreme levels of abuse that is inflicted upon him all the time.